-Many of the top-selling drugs in America are direct beneficiaries of their manufacturer’s success in extending monopolies, with layers of patents and multi-year litigation that keeps approved generics and biosimilars off the market.
-The larger the drug’s revenues, the safer the franchise because the potential damages could be devastating to would-be competitors if they launch “at risk” and the courts uphold the originator’s claims.
+Many of the top-selling drugs in America are direct beneficiaries of their manufacturers’ success in extending monopolies, with layers of patents and multi-year litigation that keeps approved generics and biosimilars off the market.
+Often, the larger the drug’s revenues, the safer the franchise because the potential damages could be devastating to would-be competitors if they launch “at risk” and the courts uphold the originator’s claims.
 As a result, the two parties may reach anti-competitive settlements because it is more lucrative for generic competitors to be paid to delay entry than try to compete or to lose the case and wait even longer.

 Abuses of Government Programs and Regulations

 Industry exploitation of policy loopholes has resulted in higher prices for patients and outsize profits for manufacturers and other stakeholders

 Policies intended to protect drug innovation and provide treatment access for America's most vulnerable populations have been exploited by the biopharmaceutical industry and other supply chain stakeholders for decades, which has resulted in excessive profits and contributed to the rapid rise in drug costs for patients.

 The FDA grants a period of market exclusivity, which extends 5 years of monopoly pricing for new chemical entities (NCE) and 12 years for biologic drugs in exchange for developing the new drug.
 Innovator companies, however, have been known to delay or impede generic and biosimilar competition through legal tactics: create patent hedges for tweaks to formulations or arguably minor additions to the overall drug, protract litigation, and engage in settlements with generic companies to delay their entry.
 Because a manufacturer has nearly full discretion over the price at which the drug is launched into the market, mitigating competition allows them to price high and even increase its price as the prospect of generic competition nears.